bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-2b">5.2b The SvJs Noise Module</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The SvJs library comes with its own implementation of noise, designed to be simple to use and to have as light a footprint as possible.
-It resides in its own module, so like the Gen module, we have to import it before we can use it.
+<p>The SvJs library comes with its own implementation of noise, designed to
+be simple to use and to have as light a footprint as possible.
+It resides in its own module, so like the Gen module, we have to import it before we can use it.</p>

 <pre>
 import { Noise } from '../../node_modules/svjs/src/index.js';
 </pre>

-Unlike Gen, which is a collection of functions, the Noise module is class based, so we first need to instantiate it.
+<p>Unlike Gen, which is a collection of functions, the Noise module is
+class based, so we first need to instantiate it.</p>

 <pre>
 // <i>Create an instance of the Noise class.</i>
 let noise = new Noise();
 </pre>

-The class has a single method called get() that accepts an x coordinate and optional y coordinate as arguments and returns the value at that point in the noise space.
+<p>The class has a single method called get() that accepts an x coordinate
+and optional y coordinate as arguments and returns the value at that point in the noise space.</p>

 <pre>let noiseValue = noise.get(noiseX, noiseY);</pre>

-That noiseValue won't be much use to us as a static value; what we need to do is gradually modify it by traversing the noise space.
+<p>That noiseValue won't be much use to us as a static value; what we need
+to do is gradually modify it by traversing the noise space.
 We do this by incrementing the noiseX and/or noiseY coordinates.
-Here's how this might look within a loop:
+Here's how this might look within a loop:</p>

 <pre>
 // <i>Initialise our noise instance and noise co-ordinates first.</i>